NotSoOld/OpenGPSS/Manual.md

 There is a special situation called *CEC review*.
 When interpreter receives a signal "review CEC", it interrupts movement of current xact and starts to go through CEC from its beginning.
 Blocks like *fac\_leave*, *refresh* and changing xact's *priority* can trigger CEC review (because these actions can affect simulation process.
 For example, if some xact leaves facility, it becomes available for xacts which wait at *fac\_enter* block but cannot proceed.
 And when CEC will be reviewed, xacts will be able to move to unlocked facility.
 Changing of priority may affect the order of xacts' processing.)

-## Language types
-- int - simple integer number, value limited by Python language
-- float - simple floating point number, value limited by Python language
-- string - string (line of characters) with (theoretically) unlimited length.
-Bounded by "double quotes"
-- word - string without quotes, can be used to reach parameters of structure by name of this structure.
-Often parsed to a string by interpreter or is needed for parser's work.

 ## Definition types
 ### Simple variables:
 - int